There’s only one good reason to bring us together for a meeting on Zoom or in a room.

 Answering questions clearly and concisely is a skill that can be learned.
 “Whenever an answer extends for more than 10 words, you’re making assumptions about what’s important to whoever asked the question.
 If all answers extend beyond 20 seconds, don’t be surprised if they simply quit asking.”

 Many of us are closing in on our first anniversary of working from home.
 One way to combat Zoom fatigue is to have a little less information and a little more conversation in 2021.
 Bergman can help make that happen.

-This review first ran in the Feb.
-15 edition of The Hamilton Spectator.
-I serve as communications manager for McMaster’s Faculty of Science, live in Hamilton and have reviewed business books for the Hamilton Spectator since 1999.
+Jay Robb serves as communications manager with McMaster University’s Faculty of Science, lives in Hamilton and has reviewed business books for the Hamilton Spectator since 1999.